Eyes in the sky spy on threatened jungles

 Washington-based World Resources Institute plans to launch an upgraded version of Global Forest Watch, a free Web-based service, either later this year or early in 2013.

-Using a NASA satellite, the service will focus on tropical areas of the globe with an image resolution of 500 metres by 500 metres every 16 days.
+Using a NASA satellite, the service will focus on tropical areas of the globe with an image resolution of 500 meters by 500 meters every 16 days.

 Users can choose an area of interest and be alerted by e-mail about any changes in tree cover.